Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity: Results

 As the voltage is increased even further to 1880 mV [see Fig.~\ref{fig:dyad_volt}(d,h)], the system is shifted out of the RD SOC regime with a subsequent gap opening at branch crossing point $k_\parallel=0$ with linearly polarized states forming at low momenta.
 The new dispersion relation, sufficiently close to the RD SOC resonance, can be approximately written as,

 where $m_{x,y}$ are renormalized effective photon masses along the $x$ and $y$ directions~\cite{Rechcinska_Science2019} and $\delta$ describes splitting between horizontal and vertical linear polarized modes at $k_\parallel = 0$.
 The modified dispersion leads to a higher photon population in the mode with linear polarisation component parallel to the pump polarization.
 The emission still partially occupies two ballistic circles in the momentum space PL as seen at high wavenumbers in Fig.~\ref{fig:dyad_volt}(h).
 The radius of the circles is larger since the emission energy is now located further above the minimum of the dispersion~\eqref{eq.RDdisp2}.
 Interestingly, here the dyad mostly populates the low momentum intersect between the two circles in momentum space corresponding to photons with mostly linear vertical polarization projection.
 The result is a peculiar distribution of the emission in Fourier space in which the emission anisotropy is reversed relative to the case of pure RD SOC regime ($\langle |k_y| \rangle > \langle |k_x| \rangle$).
 Control of the in-plane momentum anisotropy is another important feature of our system as it potentially offers a way for the realisation of a direction-dependent coupling in two-dimensional arrays of phase-locked coherent emitters.
-Similar to the previous case the fringe pattern in real space is distorted and observable only around pumping spots.
+Similar to the previous case the fringe pattern in real space is distorted and observable mostly around pumping spots.
 However, it is clearly visible in the Fourier space over the whole area of emission distribution.
 We verify our interpretation through 2D non-Hermitian Schrödinger (paraxial Maxwell-Bloch) simulations shown in Fig.~\ref{fig:dyad_voltage_simulation}, see Sec.~\ref{subsec43} for details.
+We note that the experimentally observed effect of reduced interference fringes visibility in the RD SOC regime, accompanied by the clear phase-locking in Fourier space, is similarly observed in numerical simulations.